Simple Interest: Overview and Calculations

 How Simple Interest Works With Your Money

-Simple interest is one of the most important and fundamental concepts for mastering your finances.
-You'll need to do some math but it's not complex, and calculators can do the work for you if you prefer.
-With an understanding of how interest works, you can make better financial decisions.
+Understanding simple interest is one of the most important and fundamental concepts for mastering your finances.
+It involves some simple math, and calculators can do the work for you if you prefer.
+With an understanding of how interest works, you can make better, money-saving financial decisions.

-Simple interest is money that you pay on a loan or income that you earn on deposits.
+Simple interest represents a fee that you pay on a loan or income that you earn on deposits.

-Interest is that additional money—the extra amount you pay or earn—and it is calculated based on the original sum of money (known as the "principal").
+Interest is that additional money—the extra amount you pay or earn—and it’s calculated based on the original sum of money, known as the principal.

 To calculate simple interest, use this formula:

-Example: You invest $100 (the principal) at a 5% annual rate for 1 year.
+For example, you invest $100 (the principal) at a 5-percent annual rate for 1 year.
 The simple interest calculation is:

-Note that the interest rate (5%) is written as a decimal (.05).
+Note that the interest rate (5 percent) is written as a decimal (.05).
 To do your own calculations, you'll need to convert percentages to decimals.
-An easy way to remember how is to think of the word "percent" as "per 100."
-Then you can convert a percentage into its decimal form by dividing by 100.
+Remember this easily by thinking of the word percent as "per 100."
+You can convert a percentage into its decimal form by dividing by 100.
 For example:

-Multiple years: If simple interest will be calculated over more than 1 year, calculate the interest earnings using the principal from the first year.
+Multiple years: If you want to calculate simple interest over more than 1 year, calculate the interest earnings using the principal from the first year.
 In other words, don’t increase the principal every year, unless you’re switching to compound interest instead of simple interest.

-Simple interest is a basic way of looking at interest.
-In the real world, your interest, whether you’re paying it or earning it, is usually calculated using different methods.
-However, simple interest is a good start (and an important building block), and it can give you a general idea of what a loan will cost or what an investment will return.
+Simple interest provides a basic way of looking at interest.
+In the real world, your interest, whether you’re paying it or earning it, is usually calculated using slightly more complex methods.
+However, understanding simple interest gives you a good start, and it can give you a general idea of what a loan will cost or what an investment will return.

-As the time period involved grows longer (if you're dealing with a 30-year mortgage instead of a 1-year bank deposit, for example), simple interest calculations become less accurate than using the actual method, using compounding, for example.
+As the time period involved grows longer, if you're dealing with a 30-year mortgage instead of a 1-year bank deposit, for example, simple interest calculations become less accurate than using the actual method that involves compounding, for example.

-The main thing to keep in mind is that simple interest does not take compounding into account.
-Compounding is the repetitive process of earning (or paying) interest, adding that interest to your principal balance, and earning even more interest in the next round due to that increased balance.
+Keep in mind that simple interest does not take compounding into account.
+Compounding is the repetitive process of earning (or paying) interest, adding that interest to your principal balance, and earning even more interest in the next round due to that increased account balance.

 Now that you know how simple interest works, you can look at more complex types of interest.
 Most of them are a variation of simple interest, or they repeat the calculations multiple times throughout the life of a loan.